 What are Accounts Expenses?

-An expense in accounting is the money spent or costs incurred by a business in their effort to generate revenues for the business.
-Essentially, accounts expenses represent the cost of doing business; they are the sum of all the activities that result in a profit.
+An expense in accounting is the money spent, or costs incurred, by a business in their effort to generate revenues.
+Essentially, accounts expenses represent the cost of doing business; they are the sum of all the activities that hopefully generate a profit.

 It is important to understand the difference between “cost” and “expense” since they each have a distinct meaning in accounting.
 Cost is the monetary measure (cash) that has been given up in order to buy an asset.
 An expense is a cost that has expired or been taken up by activities that help generate revenue.
 Therefore, all expenses are costs, but not all costs are expenses.

 An expense is defined in the following ways:

 - Office supplies use up the cash (asset)

 - Depreciation expense, which is a charge to reduce the book value of capital equipment (e.g., a machine or a building) to reflect its usage over a period.